basf/reactflush/README.md

 and provides a visual overview of how all the reactive elements interact wiht one another.

-This should servers as a complementary tool for [reactlog](https://github.com/rstudio/reactlog) which provides a visual debugger for shiny reactivity.
+This package aims to be a complementary tool for [reactlog](https://github.com/rstudio/reactlog) which provides a visual debugger for shiny reactivity.
 The key difference is that `reactflush` gives you an overview of your complete app based on your code instead of logging the reactive activity while using the app.
 This ensures a complete overview